PhonePe/drove-orchestrator/docs/docs/cluster/setup/executor-setup.md

 To enable more containers than we could usually deploy and to still retain some level of control on how small you want a container to go, we specify multipliers on CPU and memory.

-!!!danger "Things turned off"
-    The following are **turned off** when `overProvisioning` is enabled:

-    - OS cores reservation.
-    - Drove will not ensure cores and memory allocated to a container come from same numa node
-    - Drove will not be calling cpuset/memset on container to pin containers to cores

 **Example:**
 - Let's say your executor server has 40 cores available.
-If you set `cpuMultiplier` as 4, this will blow up to 0-159.
+If you set `cpuMultiplier` as 4, this node will now show up as having 160 cores to the controller.
 - Let's say your server had 512GB of memory, setting `memoryMultiplier` to 2 will make drove see it as 1TB.

 |Name|Option|Description|
 |----|------|-----------|